sglossary

 Let A'B'C' be the anticevian triangle of U, and let A"B"C" be the anticevian triangle of P with respect to A'B'C'.
 The perspector of A'B'C' and A"B"C" is the U -2-isoconjugate of P, where U -2 = u -2 : v -2: w -2.
 (See cevian nest.)

-The earliest appearance of the term "isoconjugate" in triangle geometry may its inclusion in this Glossary as early as 1998.
+The earliest appearance of the term "isoconjugate" in triangle geometry may be its inclusion in this Glossary as early as 1998.
 Isoconjugates are also discussed in C. Kimberling, "Conjugacies in the plane of a triangle," Aequationes Mathematicae 63 (2002) 158-167, submitted April 27, 1999, and "Conics associated with a cevian nest," Forum Geometricorum 1 (2001) 141-150.

 Thereafter the term "isoconjugate" was sometimes used for reciprocal conjugate, a term defined in this Glossary, with a reference to probable earliest usage.